Pumpkinhead (film): Production

 Pumpkinhead was inspired by a poem by Ed Justin.
-The De Laurentiis Entertainment Group sent Stan Winston the script only expecting him to do the special creature effects, but Winston instead saw in the project as an opportunity to make it his directorial debut.
-Given Winston was then busy refining the story, he gave free reins regarding design to artists Alec Gillis, Shane Mahan, John Rosengrant and Tom Woodruff, Jr., the last of whom also wore the Pumpkinhead suit.
+The De Laurentiis Entertainment Group sent Stan Winston the script expecting him to only do the special creature effects, but Winston instead saw in the project an opportunity to make it his directorial debut.
+While Winston was busy refining the story, he gave free rein regarding design to artists Alec Gillis, Shane Mahan, John Rosengrant and Tom Woodruff Jr., the last of whom also wore the Pumpkinhead suit.
 Winston's experience regarding creature work enabled the effects not to use too much of the limited $3 million budget.
 Filming took place in Los Angeles, California.

 Release

 The film was given a limited release theatrically in the United States by United Artists in October 1988 and again in January 1989.
 In total, it grossed $4,385,516 total at the domestic box office.

 The film was released on VHS in the US by MGM/UA Home Entertainment in May 1989 and again in April 1995.
 MGM released the film on DVD twice: once in 2000 as a standard edition and again in 2008 in a 20th Anniversary Edition featuring an audio commentary and over an hour of featurettes.
-It was released on Blu-ray in September 2014.
+It was released on Blu-ray by Scream Factory in September 2014.
+In October 2023, Scream Factory released a 4K Ultra HD Blu-ray of the film.